Syriamanal/PMPluginTutrl/Creating a plugin file.md

 * class must be the name of the class to be loaded.
 During loading pocketmine would create a new instance of it with the server API provided in the arguments (as type ServerAPI)

 Now, for what to do to let the plugin do something, read the next chapter.

+P.S.
+For some devices, adding ?> in the end of the script would cause them not to work according to @wies.
+And it is not necessary.